jieggii/puffy/README.md

 <summary>Step 3: set up your GitHub repository</summary>

-Now, when **puffy** is configured, running on your servier and waiting for push events, it's time to configure your GitHub repository.
+Now, when **puffy** is configured, running on your servier and waiting for push events, it's time to set up your GitHub repository.

 1. Go to repository **settings** and choose **Webhooks** meny entry.
 ![pic1](https://imgur.com/To3W0yT.jpg)